chadpark07/recipe-investigation/README.md

   frameborder="0"
 ></iframe>

-A permutation test, shuffling on the ‘rating’ column, is run 1000 times to generate 1000 test statistics under the null.
+A permutation test, shuffling on the `rating` column, is run 1000 times to generate 1000 test statistics under the null.
 With an observed statistic of 51.45, p-value of 0.118, and under the significance level of 0.01, we **fail to reject the null** hypothesis stating that the missingness of rating does not depend on the number of minutes a recipe takes to make.
 We can conclude that the missingness of rating is **not dependent on** the number of minutes a recipe takes to make.

 The second investigation involves if the missingness of rating depends on the number of ingredients in a recipe.